MrLoh/tobanika.us/index/hotel/en.md

 When you arrive at the airport and have collected your bags, you can call [American Taxi](https://www.americantaxi.com/ATOnlineOrderWeb/main.htm) (+1 847-255-9600) who will give you the taxi number to look for and instructions on where to pick it up.

+[22:39, 4/17/2016] Julie Williams: I called American Taxi Customer Service, they say there are 30+ phones marked "American Taxi" in the baggage claim areas at O'Hare - they can ask at the airport when they pick up their bags where to find one of these so they can order a taxi.
+American Taxi can pnly deliver people to suburban addresses from O'Hare, not into the city of Chicago FYI.
+[22:40, 4/17/2016] Julie Williams: Terminal 5 - International Terminal
+Pick Up Door E on baggage claim level, first lane of traffic.
+[22:48, 4/17/2016] Julie Williams: That last message is copied from the American taxi website - so is this...
+[22:48, 4/17/2016] Julie Williams: Chicago Airport Pick Up Information Call 847-255-9600 AFTER you have collected all luggage to confirm your arrival, and you will be assigned your taxicab number.
+Please only take that taxicab.
+Cell phones will receive a text of the taxicab number.

 American Taxi has a flat fee from the airport to our hotel of about $34 dollars for a regular taxi (vans are about $10 more).
 This is important to note because there is a difference between Chicago city taxis and Chicago suburban taxis.
 American Taxi is a suburban taxi service, while city taxis include a huge surcharge to deliver to suburban addresses (ending up at $80 for the same trip to the hotel).
 The first taxi you see at the airport, picking up passengers at the curb, is probably a city taxi so it is best to order a taxi ahead of time via phone.

 Here are the pickup locations of American Taxi at each terminal for O'Hare Airport:

-Terminal 1: Pick Up Door G on baggage claim level, middle lane of traffic. <br>
+- Terminal 1: Pick Up Door G on baggage claim level, middle lane of traffic.
-Terminal 2: Pick Up Door E on baggage claim level, middle lane of traffic. <br>
+- Terminal 2: Pick Up Door E on baggage claim level, middle lane of traffic.
-Terminal 3: Pick Up Door G on baggage claim level, middle lane of traffic. <br>
+- Terminal 3: Pick Up Door G on baggage claim level, middle lane of traffic.
-Terminal 5 - International Terminal: Pick Up Door E on baggage claim level, first lane of traffic.
+- Terminal 5 - International Terminal: Pick Up Door E on baggage claim level, first lane of traffic.

 For airline/terminal information, check [here](http://www.flychicago.com/OHare/EN/MyFlight/Airline/Airline-Information).